Roy-lab/grinch/visualization/README.md

 * pandas

 #### [Step 2] Download example input data
-1. Download the tarball of the dataset used to generate the example figures: <http://pages.discovery.wisc.edu/~elee1/grinch_git/data.tgz>.
+1. [Download the tarball](https://drive.google.com/file/d/1-iopSH7uI_Fra9wE6k6uGXeRXrwYQDoJ/view?usp=sharing) of the dataset used to generate the example figures.
 2. Place the `data/` directory at the same level as the rest of the visualization scripts (then you can simply run the scripts with the commands noted below).

 #### [Step 3] Check out the input data format